jon-young/medicalimage/Vessel Filtering Notes.md

 As a result, the method to resort to next is fast marching, which shows initial promise in testing on a portion of the portal vein.
 Modifications have been made to *imgscroll* to have a single class handle single image display and image overlays.
 A function in *imgscroll* now handles the plotting calls.
 Previous comparisons to `None` are replaced with checking the variable type and warnings about "converting a masked element to nan" have been temporarily resolved with explicitly setting `vmin` to 0.0 and `vmax` to the fast marching stopping value.

 To capture seed points from mouse clicks, code from the `IndexMouseCapture` class in *Liver Segmentation 3D.ipynb* will be adapted to a new standalone importable script *mousecapture.py* that can display either a circle or arrow at the seed.
 For some currently unknown reason, *mousecapture.py* does not work properly in the Jupyter notebook but works in an IPython terminal.
-Code will be recorded below:

-    frangipath = os.path.join('Liver Segmentation Data', 'TCGA-BC-4073', 'frangi_filtered')
-    reader = sitk.ImageSeriesReader()
-    franginames = reader.GetGDCMSeriesFileNames(frangipath)
-    reader.SetFileNames(franginames)
-    frangi = reader.Execute()
-    I = sitk.GetArrayFromImage(frangi)
-    I01 = I/255
-    img01 = sitk.GetImageFromArray(I01)
-    img01.CopyInformation(frangi)
-    seeds = mousecapture.get_seeds(img01)
-    fastmarch = sitk.FastMarchingImageFilter()
-    fastmarch.SetTrialPoints(seeds)
-    fastmarch.SetStoppingValue(10.0)
-    imgfm = fastmarch.Execute(img01)
-    imgscroll.show_imgs(img01, imgfm)

 It is important to note that at this point, the fast marching stopping value is also hard-coded into the *imgscroll* script for overlaying the segmentation result.